hashicorp/terraform-provider-azurerm/website/docs/r/role_assignment_marketplace.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_role_assignment_marketplace"
 description: |-
-  Assigns a given Principal (User or Group) to a given Role in Private Azure Marketplace.
+  Assigns a given Principal (User or Group) to a given Role in a Private Azure Marketplace.
 ---

 # azurerm_role_assignment_marketplace

-Assigns a given Principal (User or Group) to a given Role in Private Azure Marketplace.
+Assigns a given Principal (User or Group) to a given Role in a Private Azure Marketplace.

 ## Example Usage (using a role definition name)